I recently turned 48.

-This year, though, I felt the pull to write again.
+But this year, I felt the pull to write again.

 Finding Myself Again